-Guess the programming languages of 2018?
-Yep, it’s Python, which, according to the TIOBE index, was awarded the title of “programming language of the year”, because it gained the most points compared to other languages last year.
-In fact, it’s now the most commonly taught programming language in US schools.
+According to the TIOBE index, Python was awarded the title of “programming language of the year” because it gained the most points compared to other languages.

 3. One-stop shop

 Python is a multi-use programming language.
 It’s so versatile that coding beginners can create a diverse and impressive portfolio using Python alone.

 There’s a Python framework for most things, including web apps and data analysis.
 In fact, many apps you may use on a daily basis were built with Python, including Pinterest and Instagram.